-HSBC Bank plc - Johannesburg Branch ('HSBC JOH') is supervised by the South African Reserve Bank Prudential Authority, which receives information on the capital adequacy of, and sets capital requirements for South African banks.
-The capital requirements is calculated based on the various regulations relating to financial services, including Basel Capital Accord (Basel) III.
-The Basel Committee's framework is structured around three 'pillars': the Pillar 1 minimum capital requirements and Pillar 2 supervisory review process are complemented by Pillar 3 market discipline.
-The aim of Pillar 3 is to produce disclosures that allow market participants to assess the scope of application by banks of the Basel Committee's framework and the rules in their jurisdiction, their capital condition, risk exposures and risk management processes, and hence their capital adequacy.
+HSBC Bank plc - Johannesburg Branch ('HSBC JOH' or 'the branch') is supervised by the Prudential Authority of the South African Reserve Bank, which receives information on the capital adequacy of, and sets capital requirements for South African banks and local branches of foreign banks.
+The capital requirements are calculated based on the various regulations relating to financial services, including the Basel Capital Accord (Basel) III.
+The Basel Committee's framework is structured around three 'pillars': the Pillar 1 minimum capital requirements and Pillar 2 supervisory review processes are complemented by Pillar 3 disclosure requirements (to exert 'market discipline' through common and granular risk disclosure).
+The aim of the Pillar 3 disclosure framework is to require banks to produce disclosures that allow market participants to assess the scope of application by banks of the Basel Committee's framework and the rules in their jurisdiction, their capital condition, risk exposures and risk management processes, and hence their capital adequacy.
 Pillar 3 requires all material risks to be disclosed, enabling a comprehensive view of a bank's risk profile.